RRRR 2024

 Submissions

-RRRR invites submissions in two topics and two formats.
-All accepted submissions will be collected informally as PDFs on this website.
-Please submit via EasyChair.
+RRRR invited submissions in two topics and two formats.
+Accepted submissions are collected informally as PDFs on this website, linked in the programme above.
+Submissions were handled via EasyChair.

 Topics

-Submissions are encouraged in, but not limited to, two main topics:
+Submissions were encouraged in, but not limited to, two main topics:

 Submissions should be related to research in the broad area of formal methods that would be in scope for one of the ETAPS conferences in principle.
 It is not required that the earlier work that a reproduction report or replication study is based on has been published at ETAPS.